 Please note that the following items are prohibited from the VAC at all times: alcohol, illegal drugs, and weapons, including firearms, explosives, knives or chemicals of any kind.

 The Electronic Travel authorization (eTA) from Immigration, Refugees and Citizenship Canada (IRCC) is a new entry requirement for visa-exempt foreign nationals (apart from U.S. citizens and other specified exempt travelers) travelling to Canada by air.
-There is a voluntary enrolment period until the eTA becomes mandatory on March 15, 2016.
 The online application is available at www.Canada.ca/eTA.